Hiroshinoharu/data-analysis-with-api/README.md

-# 📊 Data Analysis with API
+# 📊 Data Analysis with APIs & Visualizations

-A hands-on learning project focused on exploring data analysis techniques using public APIs.
-This project demonstrates how to fetch, process, and visualize real-world data programmatically, using Python and various libraries.
+A hands-on project combining **data analysis**, **API integration**, and **data visualization** using Python.
+This repo includes a series of mini-projects ranging from earthquake mapping and temperature analysis to die simulations and random walks.

 ---

 ## 🎯 Project Goals

-- Practice making API requests and handling responses
-- Clean and structure incoming JSON or CSV data
-- Perform exploratory data analysis (EDA)
-- Generate meaningful visualizations
-- Improve understanding of real-world data workflows

----

-## 🛠️ What’s Included

-- 📡 API Request Scripts — for fetching data from various APIs
+- Practice fetching real-world data from APIs
-- 🧹 Data Processing Modules — for cleaning and transforming data
-- 📈 Visualization Code — built with libraries like `matplotlib`, `seaborn`, or `plotly`
-- 🧪 Experimental Notebook(s) — for testing and iterating on ideas
-- 🗃️ Modular Codebase — easy to extend and adapt for new data sources
+- Explore and visualize datasets using Python libraries
+- Gain hands-on experience with matplotlib, JSON handling, and custom classes
+- Build a modular and extensible codebase for learning and experimentation

 ---